mff-uk/odcs-dpus/readme.md

 ###New DPUs
 There are three directories, where the DPUs are stored:
-* dpu-deprecated - this DPUs should not be used and should be replaced by other DPUs as they are no longer mantained.
+* dpu-deprecated - this DPUs should not be used and should be replaced by other DPUs as they are no longer maintained.
 * dpu-domain-specific - domain specific DPUs, mostly extractors.
 * dpu - general DPUs.
 If DPU is located here then is should have potential to be used in multiple pipelines across different domains.